Dermatology: Expert Skin Care

 - Diameter: Increasing size; melanomas usually grow larger than a pencil eraser

 - Have a history of intense sun exposure, especially in childhood

-Find out more about your risk and what you can do to prevent skin cancer.
+Find out what you can do to prevent skin cancer.

 Surgery for Skin Cancer

 If you’re diagnosed with skin cancer, you’re probably wondering if the tumor can be completely removed and if your skin will heal without major damage.
 We use Mohs micrographic surgery to address both of these issues and treat many skin cancers.